 On March 11, 2019, Governor Newsom signed AB 149, which took effect immediately and addressed the problem of noncompliant prescription forms.

 The bill provides that the Department of Justice establish a date no later than January 1, 2020 for prescription forms to be printed bearing uniquely serialized numbers.
-The bill further provides that the requirement for a prescriber to use a prescription form with a uniquely serialized number will not take effect until January 1, 2021, at the earliest, and that that date may be extended as much as six months if the Department of Justice finds that there are an inadequate number of prescription forms bearing uniquely serialized numbers.
+The bill further provides that the requirement for a prescriber to use a prescription form with a uniquely serialized number will not take effect until January 1, 2021, at the earliest, and that the date may be extended as much as six months if the Department of Justice finds that there are an inadequate number of prescription forms bearing uniquely serialized numbers.

 AB 149 thus provides a substantial extension of time for both the production and use of prescription forms bearing uniquely serialized numbers.